 stands for Very Low Noise Amplifier.
 The name is not unique, but

 The VLNA has been remarkably successful since it's introduction, over lunch, at the 2007 Weinheim VHF meeting in Germany!
-The current serial number is now over 2300.
+The current serial number is now close to 2400.
 This does not mean that is the number sold, but it's not far off!

 When developing the VLNA for 23cm EME experience was drawn from

 the design of WA5AGO and work by WA5LUA (now W5LUA).
 My

 contribution was to realise that the ATF54143 would make a better,

 low noise, higher dynamic range second stage than existing

 The original VLNA was meant for 23cm only.
 The noise matching was optimised for 1296MHz operation.
 It wasn't long before I discovered that the design could be stretched to 2320MHz and later to 3400MHz and down to 432MHz.
 All from one PCB design!